min2ha/ukwa-site/content/target/57942/index.en.md

   "start_date": "2017-10-19T09:00:00Z"
 }

-# IBERS: Institute of Biological, Environmental and Rural Sciences

 IBERS: Institute of Biological, Environmental and Rural Sciences is a research and education center at Aberystwyth University.
 Research includes grass, clover and forage production, plant science, soil science and animal nutrition.